 An InDesign proposal template can help you showcase your content.
 In this article, we'll look at some creative proposal templates for your inspiration.
 Pick up one today.

 In this article, we'll look at premium creative business plan InDesign proposal templates.
 We'll also look at free business plan InDesign templates too.
 Both have their pros and cons.
 Sometimes, free is the perfect price.
 This is especially true when budgets are tight.
 Other times, the convenience and quality of a premium InDesign proposal template can't be beat.
 We'll look at both, for your convenience.

 So, sit back, and enjoy the design inspiration.
-Consider picking up an InDesign business plan template today.
+Consider picking up a creative InDesign business plan template today.

 Unlimited Premium InDesign Proposal Templates for 2022

 With Envato Elements, you get a library of professional assets for one, low price.
 That's unlimited downloads.
 Download as many premium InDesign proposal templates as you like at a low price.

 Any extras you might need would all be included too.
 So, pick up some fonts, graphics, and other assets.
 Use them to perfectly customize your proposal template.
 It's all included.
 In fact, you can find other Adobe proposal template designs too.

 Of course, free is everyone's favorite price tag—but don't forget that your time is worth money too.
 Sometimes, getting a product done quickly and efficiency is absolutely worth the investment.
 Working with a premium product can really make a difference in your workflow.

 5 Best InDesign Proposal Templates From Envato Elements